BOOKS ARTICLES CV TEACHING

 ECOPOETRY IN TRANSLATION

 This course focuses on Latin American ecopoetry in translation, and stands both as a theoretical and practical reflection on how to preserve languages and our environment.
-The class is linked to the instructor’s project Ruge el Bosque, a series of plurilingual anthologies of environmental poetry that aims to offer an artistic, ecologic, and political response to climate, social, and linguistic changes in Abiayala/Afro/Latin America.
-As a particular subgenre that focuses on the intersection of poetry and the environment, environmental poetry is a form of writing that de-centers the Cartesian lyric ‘I’ and allows the voice of multiple perspectives and cosmologies to enter the poem.
-Students in this class will simultaneously work on 1) understanding the nuance of environmental poetry as a genre; 2) reflecting on how to translate this particular form of poetry; 3) exploring writers from Abiayala/Afro/Latin America into English to create a bilingual publication.
-This class proposes poetry in translation as a means to archiving and resisting the disappearance of biological, cultural, and linguistic diversity in the midst of a global climate crisis.
+Students in this class engages with ecopoetry that aims to offer an artistic, ecologic, and political response to climate, social, and linguistic changes in Abiayala/Afro/Latino/America.
+As a particular subgenre that focuses on the intersection of poetry and ecology, ecopoetry is a form of writing that de-centers the Cartesian lyric ‘I’ and allows the voice of multiple perspectives and cosmologies to enter the poem.
+Students in this class simultaneously work on 1) understanding the nuance of environmental poetry as a genre; 2) reflecting on how to translate this particular form of poetry; 3) exploring writers from Abiayala/Afro/Latin America into English to create a bilingual publication.
+This class proposes poetry in translation as a means to resisting the disappearance of biological, cultural, and linguistic diversity in the midst of a global climate crisis.
+In 2024, students from this class created a translation folio published as part of Skogar/Florestas/Bosques/Matas/Forests: Texts and Visual Art About Forests in the Anthropocene, edited by Nuno Marques.
+Sweden: KTH Environmental Humanities Laboratory, 2025.